viam-modules/event-manager/README.md

 The model this module makes available is viam:event-manager:eventing

-The event manager is can be used in conjunction with a mobile app or web app, which provides a user interface for configuring events, viewing camera feeds, and viewing alerts.
+The event manager is can be used in conjunction with a mobile app or web app, which provides a user interface for configuring and managing events.

 The event manager can be configured with rules to evaluate, based on: